 - 6.35 From Northernhay Gate part of the development is openly visible rising above the existing built form along Northernhay Street across the Rougemont Hotel car park.
 The new development introduces taller built form that contrasts with the historic buildings present in the foreground leading to a considerable change on the skyline.
 Views of the wider historic context and to Exeter Cathedral are uninterrupted.
 Although the high architectural quality and built form is appropriate to the city centre location and relates to other structures in the immediate context such as the Rougemont Hotel the introduction of the new built form is seen against the skyline and above the existing historic buildings and is therefore assessed as having a High-Medium magnitude of change, and therefore a Major-Moderate Adverse effect on this specific part of Queen Street. - 6.36 Elsewhere views of the development from Queen Street are screened by intervening buildings and is therefore assessed as having No Effect. - 6.37 Cathedral Yard (viewpoint 35) is a key space within the city centre, forming the setting for the Cathedral Church of St Peter and retaining much of its historic character.
 Views of the site are screened by existing buildings on the north-western edge of the space and existing buildings on the High Street.
-This viewpoint is therefore not assessed further in the LVIA. - 6.38 Views from within Northernhay & Rougemont Gardens, a Registered Park & Garden, are assessed as having a High sensitivity due to the peaceful, green character of the gardens which are elevated above the surrounding streets and railway.
+This viewpoint is therefore not assessed further in the LVIA. - Views from within Northernhay & Rougemont Gardens, a Registered Park & Garden, are assessed as having a High sensitivity due to the peaceful, green character of the gardens which are elevated above the surrounding streets and railway.
 The develop is visible from parts of the gardens, where it is seen to be rising slightly above existing rooflines of properties on Queen Street (particularly during winter months when there are no leaves on the intervening trees).
 In the majority of the gardens the proposed development is hidden behind existing landform and buildings.
 Where visible the proposed development will be seen in the context of other buildings including the Rougemont Hotel and will be of a similar character appropriate to the city centre.
-During the summer the proposed development the framed view along the avenue to the Hills to the west of the city.
+During the summer the proposed development is screened by the existing trees.
+The development does not encroach upon the framed view along the avenue to the Hills to the west of the city.
 In localised views where the development is visible the magnitude of change is assessed as Low with a Moderate-Low Adverse effect in winter months, and No Effect on the majority of views within the gardens. - 6.39 Views of the site from Exe Street & St Bartholomew Cemetery (viewpoints 13 & 14) are limited by mature trees within the cemetery and by existing buildings.
 These views are assessed as having High sensitivity due to the quiet residential character of the street and the cemetery itself.
-The upper parts of the southern part of the proposed development are glimpsed above Napier Terrace and Bell Court and are contiguous with the upper part of the City Gate Hotel, representing a very small element of the view which is in keeping with the city centre location of the site.
+The upper parts of the southern part of the proposed development are hidden behind the existing landform and buildings at Napier Terrace and Bell Court.
 Views from further south along Exe Street are largely obscured by existing mature trees.
-The magnitude of change is therefore assessed as Low - Negligible, with a Moderate-Minor Adverse to Neutral Effect.
+The magnitude of change is therefore assessed as None, and is therefore assessed as having No Effect.